davidebbo/davidebbo.github.io/_posts/2015-12-07-calling-arm-using-plain-rest.markdown

 I posted a full sample [on GitHub](https://github.com/davidebbo/AzureWebsitesSamples/tree/master/HttpClientSample), so you may want to start by looking at that.
 The sample assumes that you have already set up a [Service Principal](http://blog.davidebbo.com/2014/12/azure-service-principal.html) to access your Azure subscription.

 The first step is to obtain an authentication token for your Service Principal.
-The sample includes a help function to do this, that you can copy in your code.
+The sample includes a helper function to do this, that you can copy in your code.
 I won't go into the details of the helper (which is really just a REST call), but calling it is straightforward:

 ```c#
 string token = await AuthenticationHelpers.AcquireTokenBySPN(